lokovalski/EAMT/README.md

-# How to make sense of the junk drawer this currently is this repo.
+# ₊✩‧₊˚౨ৎ˚₊✩‧₊ How to make sense of the junk drawer this currently is this repo ₊✩‧₊˚౨ৎ˚₊✩‧₊

 *Original Data:*
 - data/spanish.jsonl